-Educational Psychology-Applied Developmental Science
+Educational Psychology - Applied Developmental Science

 The Educational Psychology-Applied Developmental Science (EP-ADS) program focuses on improving the social and cognitive lives of children and adolescents.
 EP-ADS students learn theory and engage in hands-on research experiences that examine how school and out-of-school settings influence learning and development.
-Students engage in developing and evaluating interventions designed to support children and youth.
+Students also engage in developing and evaluating interventions designed to support children and youth.
 Coursework targets educational and applied developmental psychology as well as research design, methods and statistics.
 EP-ADS faculty and students work together as close-knit teams, fostering a productive, engaging, and exciting learning environment.

 - Is an interdisciplinary program.
 Students understand the challenges facing children and youth that draws frameworks from education, psychology, education policy, and other areas in their work.